KamilMr/notes/javascript.md

 acc stands for "accumulator", because it's accumulating the result.

 Don't be afraid to use reduce in simple cases.
 But sometimes you'll struggle to read or write a complex reduce.
 In those cases, it's best to give up on the reduce and use a loop.
 Six easy lines of loop code are better than one confusing reduce line!

+## Filter
+In procedural languages, we often make decisions inside loops.
+JavaScript is a procedural language.

+filter calls a function on each element in an array.
+If the function returns true, then filter keeps that element.
+Otherwise, it discards the element.

+filter builds a new array.
+The original array isn't changed.

 ## general links
 [Execute program](https://www.executeprogram.com/)